BADDI stands for Breast Cancer, Artificial Intelligence, Digital Breast Tomosynthesis, Digital Mammography and Interval

 The goal is to allow a machine learning system to interpret screening mammograms from To-Be 1 and To-Be 2 to examine the sensitivity and specificity of the system.
 We want to explore whether 1) the machine learning system detects the same screen-detected breast cancers as the radiologists, and 2) whether the machine-learning system is able to detect the interval cancers from To-Be 1, and the screen-detected breast cancers from To-Be 2 on the screening mammograms from To-Be 1.
 The results will be compared for tomosynthesis and digital mammography.

-Status: As of April 2021, we are retrieving image data from women who were screened with digital mammography.
-Next, the machine learning system will analyze these mammograms.
-The system is currently unable to analyze tomosynthesis images, but we expect to solve this during 2021.
+Status: As of December 2021, we have retrieved image data from women who were screened with digital mammography, and the machine learning system is now analyzing these mammograms.
+The system is currently unable to analyze tomosynthesis images, but we expect to solve this during 2022.

 Study 2: Use of machine learning to investigate whether the number of "missed" breast cancers can be reduced.

 The aim of study 2 is to investigate the machine learning system's sensitivity for detecting "missed" and "true" interval and screen-detected breast cancers in tomosynthesis images.
 We want to explore whether the machine learning system, by interpreting the tomosythesis images from screening prior to diagnosis of interval cancer in To-Be 1 and screen-detected breast cancer in To-Be 2, is able to detect breast cancers that have been classified as "missed" or "true" in our radiological review.

 BADDI is a collaborative project between the Cancer Registry of Norway, the breast center at Haukeland University Hospital and the Mohn Medical Imaging and Visualization Center at Haukeland University Hospital (MMIV).
 The Cancer Registry is data controller.
 We are responsible for obtaining the necessary approvals, testing the machine learning system and extracting information about the women in the study population, and transferring this to MMIV.
 The Cancer Registry will also be responsible for performing analyzes, and interpreting and publishing the results.